 Start by clicking the Start New Test button in the upper right corner.
 The New Test Setup page opens where you can give your test a name and begin adding experiences.

 Enter a name for your test in the Test Name field.
+The Test Name can only contain alphanumeric characters, spaces, underscores, and hyphens.

 Be specific when you name your test.
 The Active Test Overview page contains a list of all the tests running on your site.
 You're likely to have difficulty figuring out which test is for which set of experiences if you're faced with a long list of tests called test1, test2, my test, my other test, test1 for Bob, and so on.